AlphaPentagon/SoC-Progress-Journal/README.md

 We then started learning basic PostgreSQL syntax - SELECT, FROM, WHERE, INSERT INTO, RETURNING, etc - and played around on dbfiddle to explore using the language.

 The highlight of the day was a fantastic talk from Kyle Simpson, of 'You Don't Know JS' fame.
 We got to watch one of his newest presentation videos and then have a Q&A.  It was great to listen to Kyle and hear him talk about his journey and give us advice for our journeys.
 In particular I liked his advice on job interviews - ask your prospective employers "tell me 6 months in and 12 months in what I will have learned on the job?" - and that most job specifications should be viewed as 'wishlists' not requirements.

+### 24/05

+Learned about DELETE and CREATE syntax for PostgreSQL.
+Also touched on SQL joins - inner joins, left and right outer joins, and full outer joins.
+Explored what an Entity Relationship Diagram (ERD) is and how it is useful.

+### 25/05

+Started using SQL in VS code and node, using node postgres.
+Learned about pooling, environment variables (using node dotenv), preloading modules in scripts inline (e.g. -r dotenv/config).
+Also looked at creating scripts to create, populate and drop our tables, as well as sanitising our SQL so it can't be exploited for SQL injections - use $1, $2, [var1, var 2]

+### 26/05

+Mindset session exploreing locus of control, being specific about what we don't know, using the GROW model and humble enquiry model to help others and support them in their growth.
+Then recapped the concepts from yesterday.

+### 27/05

+Hackathon day!
+Connecting a DB to our backend and writing our models using SQL to interact with the DB.
+Really helped solidify all we had learned over the week.

+## 30/05

+Great talk from Nadeem Shabir, from Talis.
+Highlights:

+    - Great junior devs
+        - know how to learn
+        - know how to communicate
+        - know how to unlearn
+    - Write just enough code
+    - Apply for jobs where you care or are interested in what the business does
+    - Can you explain how you solved a problem?
+Can you communicate your ideas coherently?
+How do you react to conflict?
+    -  Give yourself a rest
+        - focus on the problem infornt of you
+        - don't try and learn everything
+        - Sometimes just say you aren't doing anything else!

+Started learning about Test Driven Development (TDD) using Jest.
+Different types of tests - Unit tests, integration tests, End to End (UI) tests.
+Using the 3A pattern - Arrange, Act, Assert.
+Using the Given..., When..., Then... pattern for test descriptions.
+Write a test that fails, write enough code that passes the test (and only passes it), then refactor the code - Red, Green, Refactor.

+### 31/05

+Today we learned about Cypress for Front End Testing - End to end testing.
+Had a talk from Jordan Powell and Robert Guss from Cypress - they walked us through what Cypress can do and how to use it.
+Really interesting and useful tool!

+### 01/06

+Practised using Cypress to conduct end to end testing on a front end app.
+Learned about automated testing ussing superTest - allows us to test API's and the back end (e.g. instead of manually testing with postman).

+### 06/06

+Started looking at React!
+    - reacts quickly to changes
+    - frontend library
+    - open source

+Discussed differences between mutable and immutable
+    - Mutable
+        - changes the same object
+        - storage efficient
+        - unpredictable and brittle
+        - complex to compare
+    - Immutable
+        - new object with changes
+        - less storage efficient
+        - more predictable
+        - easier to compare

+ - React work best when changes are made immutably, as it relies on a Virtual Dom comparison with the regular DOM to look for changes.

+ - React functions - convention is to capitalise the first letter e.g. function Heading()

+ - React.createElement(p1, p2, p3) - create an element using React, p1 = element tag to create, p2 = props, p3 = children

+ - ReactDOM.render(p1, p2) - p1 = html to render, p2 = element in which to render the html e.g. root, body, etc

+ - We can pass in props (properties) as an object e.g. { className: "button",  }

+ React means we can build individual , reusable components for our front end - quick to build and easy to scale up!